 51% less voluntary turnover

-The Impact of Employee Engagement Correlated with an Aligned Talent Management Strategy
+The Impact of Employee Engagement Correlates with an Aligned Talent Management Strategy

 Talent management processes directly impact employee engagement.
 As a part of their business case, companies should link talent management processes to business goals and address pressing engagement challenges.